What Happens if there is an Accident and I am Uninsured?

 - Read this in:

 - Spanish / Español

-Get answers to questions about Washington's mandatory insurance law and explains the laws that apply if you have an accident while driving without insurance. #0313EN
+Learn about Washington's mandatory insurance law and the laws that apply if you have an accident while driving without insurance. #0313EN

 - I have no auto insurance.
 I was in an accident.
 How do I stop the suspension of my driver license?